Meebuhs/automation-station/AS-4-node-mongo/README.md

 ### Getting started

-First install the required VirtualBox and Vagrant.
-You can either do this manually for your OS or if using Ubuntu you can run install.sh `sudo sh install.sh` and follow the prompts.

-Next provision the VM by running `vagrant up`.
+Create and provision the VM by running `vagrant up`.
 This will automatically start the VM as well as prepare the machine to serve an example NodeJS app.

 Once Vagrant is finished, the app will be accessible at `192.168.50.10:3000` and the VM can be accessed by running `vagrant ssh`.